Proven Tips for Packing Electronics for Evacuation

 The National Weather Service has already predicted another above-average hurricane season for 2018.
 After the devastation of last year’s three massive storms that made landfall, many are planning just in case.
-If this includes you, you may want to take into consideration that special care needs to be taken when packing up electronics so, here are some tips for moving your electronics safely:
+You may want to take into consideration that special care needs to be taken when packing up electronics, so here are some tips for moving electronics safely:

 Disconnect your cords from their devices.
 It might seem like a time-saver to leave the cords connected to their devices.
 The problem with leaving cables connected is the potential for damage to cables or the devices themselves.
 Replacing cords for electronics can be costly and frustrating so do yourself a favor and pack them neatly away.
 On electronics that you’re leaving behind, disconnecting the cords could help prevent a power surge from frying your electronics as well.

 Wrap cords with tape (any tape you have will likely work) labeled with the device they go to.
 This will make reconnecting all of your devices much more simple.
 You won’t have to fight to untangle your cords, and you’ll know exactly where they go.
 Wrap your cords in a figure-8 or loop, not too tightly, tape, and leave yourself a “flag” of tape to use as a label.
-When you’re ready to set your electronics back up, you’ll easily be able to find each cord.
+You’ll easily be able to find each cord.
 This will make setting them back up easier.

 Wrap PC towers, monitors, TVs, and large electronics in towels and blankets to pad them from the bumps on the road.
 While one blanket wrapped around your monitor or TV won’t fully protect against falling objects, it will help keep your screen from getting scratched.
 Added bonus: you’ll have towels and blankets with you wherever you end up!